UgurUysal86/finalProjectTemplate/README.md

 ### 4.4 Experimental Procedures:
 #### 4.4.1 Scenario "Multi-Drone control" with 4 [UCAVs](http://armedassault.wikia.com/wiki/UCAV_Sentinel) and 6 Targets (3 [AA-Tanks](http://armedassault.wikia.com/wiki/ZSU-39_Tigris), 1 [APC](http://armedassault.wikia.com/wiki/BTR-K_Kamysh), 2 [Main Battle Tanks (MBTs)](http://armedassault.wikia.com/wiki/T-140K_Angara)) from [HUMAN-ASSISTED WEAPON SYSTEMS](https://github.com/UgurUysal86/project_template).
-In this scenario the human user assigns multiple-drones a specific area to "seek and destroy" enemy tanks which are then engaged fully-autonomously.
-The use of the drone-swarm is terminated when the predefined mission time expires.
-Once the drones are deployed, there is no way to cancel the mission in a Fully-autonomous operation because the human is "out-of-the-loop".

 [The ArmA 3 mission file can be downloaded here](https://github.com/UgurUysal86/finalProjectTemplate/tree/master/code/Fully%2520autonomous%253a4xUCAV%2C6xTargets(3AA%2C1APC%2C2Tanks).Altis).
 Copy and paste the scenario folder to the ArmA 3 user mission folder C:\Users\YOURNAME\Documents\Arma 3\missions to be able to load the scenario.

 #### 4.4.2.
 Conducting the simulation experiment (30 runs)
 Running the Simulation in ArmA 3.
 At the end of each Simulation run, the values of the response variables are saved in a excel file.
+The human user assigns multiple-drones a specific area to "seek and destroy" enemy tanks which are then engaged fully-autonomously.
+The use of the drone-swarm is terminated when the predefined mission time expires.
+Once the drones are deployed, there is no way to cancel the mission in a Fully-autonomous operation because the human is "out-of-the-loop".

 ##### Click on the image to watch the video **Fully-autonomous UCAV operation in a "Multi-Drone Control" scenario** on YouTube.
 [![fully_autonomous](https://github.com/UgurUysal86/finalProjectTemplate/blob/master/images/fully-autonomous.jpg)](https://www.youtube.com/watch?v=pyYe_pu8vdk&feature=youtu.be)